Mount Kenya region: Age distribution

-The median age of mount Kenya region is 24.5 which is the highest in the country.
-Nyeri County and Kirinyaga County have the highest median age of 27 years, Followed by Embu County and Murang'a County with 25 years.
+The median age of Mount Kenya region is 24.5 which is the highest in the country.
+Nyeri County and Kirinyaga County have the highest median age of 27 years, followed by Embu County and Murang'a County with 25 years.
 Laikipia County and Nyandarua County have the least median age with a median age of 21 years.
-Central Mount Kenya region and East Mount Kenya region had the highest median age while Western and Northern Mount Kenya region had the least median age.
+Central Mount Kenya region and East Mount Kenya region had the highest median age while Western and Northern Mount Kenya region had the lowest median age.